VampireDukov/blackjack_soon_alpha/README.md

 Black Jack Game in JavaScript
 Hot to use?
 Download files and catalogs and open index.html

-This version is very soon, don't have time to prepare cards graphic.
+Your target is 21.
+If you have less values in cards but more than your opponent you'll be winner.
+By if you're have more you loose.